 St. Thomas & District is part of the Great Lakes region, in the centre of Southwestern Ontario.
-The City of St. Thomas, the Municipality of Central Elgin and the Township of Southwold are home to more than 55,000 people and 1,100 businesses.
+The City of St. Thomas, the Municipality of Central Elgin and the Township of Southwold are home to more than 60,000 people and 1,100 businesses.
 Our area forms the core of Elgin County (www.elgin-county.ca).
 Elgin’s total population is over 87,400 people, occupying 35,340 households.
-Average local household spending is $54,845 per year on all goods and services.
+Median household income (2016) is $71,356.75 and average household discretionary income is $36,446.
 The county covers 1,880 square kilometers with the shore of Lake Erie as its southern boundary.
 Over 10 million people reside within 2.5 hours’ driving time in the adjacent communities of southern Ontario and in the neighbouring states of Michigan, Ohio, New York and Pennsylvania.
 Our location offers unique advantages to businesses, manufacturers and agriculture with convenient access to Highways 401, 402 and 403 plus all types of transportation services.

 In the last national census (2011), population within the city limits was 37,905.
-Including the immediately adjacent suburban areas, the local population is 41,688.
+2016 population is estimated at 40,359 and growing at an annual rate of 0.71%.
+Including the immediately adjacent suburban areas, the local population is approximately 49,000.
 The average age of persons living here is 40.7 years, nearly identical to the national average of 40.6 years.
 St. Thomas is part of the London Census Metropolitan Area (CMA), the 11th largest market in Canada.
 Total population in the CMA in the census was 496,900.

 St. Thomas ranks 48th in size among over 450 municipalities in Ontario.